 4. Minimize with a Contour Color

 The next step is to use a darker contour color.
 This helps minimize or recede the parts I want to downplay.
-Where you place the darker color depends, in part, on your unique face shape but in general, here are some things to keep in mind:
+Where you place the darker color depends, in position, on your unique face shape but in general, here are some things to keep in mind:

-- If your cheeks are fuller than they used to be due to weight gain, bring out your cheekbones by brushing your contour in a narrow line just on the underside of your cheekbone, from where your ear meets your jawline and down towards – but not as far as – your mouth.
+- If your cheeks are fuller than they used to be due to weight gain, bring out your cheekbones by brushing your contour in a narrow line just on the underside of your cheekbone, from where your ear meets your jawline down towards – but not as far as – your mouth.
 (A good rule of thumb is to stop when your brush is parallel to your nostrils).
 Bring it up ever-so-slightly at the end so it almost, but not quite, ‘scoops’ your cheek.

-- If you have a broad forehead, starting at the outside edge, brush your contour shade up, over and slightly down in the middle, then repeat on the other side.
+- If you have a broad forehead, starting at the outside edge, brush your contour shade up, over, and slightly down in the middle, then repeat on the other side.
 Here you’re trying to ‘cut’ the outside corner and create a bit of a widows-peak in the center.

 - If you have a thick nose and want to slim it down, run your contour shade down along both sides.

-These are all powder formulas which some gals don’t like as well because they tend to settle into fine lines, another reason to start with the primer I mentioned above.
+These are all powder formulas that some gals don’t like as well because they tend to settle into fine lines, another reason to start with the primer I mentioned above.
 Another option is to go with a cream-based contour product like NYX Cream Highlight & Contour Palette.

-Finally, use a highlighter to give your face the definition we tend to lose as we age and to hide shadows.
+Finally, use a highlighter to give your face the definition we tend to lose as we age and hide shadows.
 Apply it to: